MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.37.md

 2. We only allow temporary blinds.
 You must remove both blinds and decoys (see § 27.93 of this chapter) by 1 p.m.

-3. We allow dogs to only locate, point, and retrieve when hunting for migratory game birds.
+3. When hunting for migratory game birds, we only allow the use of dogs to locate, point, and retrieve.

-4. You may possess only approved nontoxic shot while hunting on the refuge (see § 32.2(k)).

-5. Hunters must possess and carry a valid refuge hunt permit (signed brochure).
+4. Hunters must possess and carry a valid refuge hunt permit (signed brochure).

-6. We allow hunting only on those portions of the refuge that lie northwest of Main Pass and south of Raphael Pass.
+5. We allow hunting only on those portions of the refuge that lie northwest of Main Pass and south of Raphael Pass.

-7. Persons possessing, transporting, or carrying firearms on national wildlife refuges must comply with all provisions of State and local law.
-Persons may only use (discharge) firearms in accordance with refuge regulations (§ 27.42 of this chapter and specific refuge regulations part 32).

-8. We prohibit air-thrust boats, mud boats, aircraft, and air-cooled propulsion engines on the refuge.
+6. We prohibit air-thrust boats, mud boats, aircraft, and air-cooled propulsion engines on the refuge.

-9. We close all refuge lands between Raphael Pass and Main Pass to all entry during the State waterfowl hunting season.
+7. We close all refuge lands between Raphael Pass and Main Pass to all entry during the State waterfowl hunting season.

-10. We prohibit discharge of firearms (see § 27.42 of this chapter) within 250 yards (225 m) of buildings or worksites, such as oil or gas production facilities.
+8. We prohibit discharge of firearms (see § 27.42 of this chapter) within 250 yards (225 m) of buildings or worksites, such as oil or gas production facilities.

-11. An adult at least age 21 must supervise youth hunters age 15 or younger during all hunts.
-One adult may supervise two youths during small game and migratory game bird hunts but may supervise only one youth during big game hunts.
-Youth must remain within normal voice contact of the adult who is supervising them.
-Parents or adult guardians are responsible for ensuring that hunters under age 16 do not engage in conduct that would constitute a violation of refuge regulations.
+9. An adult age 21 or older must supervise youth hunters during all hunts.
+State regulations define youth hunter age and hunter-educations requirements.
+One adult may supervise two youths during small game and migratory game bird hunts but must supervise only one youth during big game hunts.
+Youth(s) must remain within normal voice contact of the adult who is supervising them.
+Adult guardians are responsible for ensuring that youth hunters do not engage in conduct that would constitute a violation of refuge regulations.

-12. We prohibit any person or group to act as a hunting guide, outfitter, or in any other capacity that any other individual(s) pays or promises to pay directly or indirectly for services rendered to any other person or persons hunting on the refuge, regardless of whether such payment is for guiding, outfitting, lodging, or club membership.

-13. We open the refuge from1/2 hour before legal sunrise to1/2 hour after legal sunset with the exception that hunters may enter the refuge earlier, but not before 4 a.m.
+10. We open the refuge from1/2 hour before legal sunrise to1/2 hour after legal sunset with the exception that hunters may enter the refuge earlier, but not before 4 a.m.

-14. We prohibit camping.

-15. We prohibit target shooting on the refuge.

-16. We prohibit the use of any type of material used as flagging or trail markers, except reflective tacks.

 *B. Upland Game Hunting.* We allow hunting of rabbit on designated areas of the refuge in accordance with State regulations subject to the following conditions: